Warm Fork Spring River

-The Warm Fork Spring River is a stream in Oregon County, Missouri and northern Fulton County, Arkansas.
+The Warm Fork Spring River is a stream in Oregon County, Missouri, and northern Fulton County, Arkansas, United States.
 The stream begins in western Oregon County at the confluence of Howell Creek and Elk Creek and the stream becomes the Spring River at its confluence with the cold springwaters of Mammoth Spring in northern Fulton County.

 The stream was named due to the temperature difference between its waters and the cold springwaters entering from Mammoth Spring.
 This is the only stream of this name in the United States.

 Variant names

 According to the Geographic Names Information System, it has also been known historically as: